Armed conflict in Sudan 2023

 West Darfur has seen the worst attacks on civilians and violations of international war.
 Multiple mass graves containing civilians from ethnic groups have been discovered in the region.
 Limited aid provisions are being systematically looted and are failing to reach the people most in need.
 Activists and volunteers facilitating aid deliveries face restrictions of movement, intimidation, violent attacks, and detention.

-Water treatment plants have been attacked and destroyed leaving residents with no clean water.
+Civilians are always the biggest losers of war as their homes, lives, safety, communities, and healthcare systems are destroyed around them.
+Water treatment plants have been attacked and destroyed leaving residents without clean water.
 Many parts of the country are without electricity and communication networks.
 Markets, schools, medical facilities, roads, and government buildings are completely inaccessible.

 Conflict-related sexual violence is rife.
 Women and children are suffering some of the worst conditions imaginable.
 Even before the start of the civil war more than 3 million women and girls were at risk of gender-based violence.